gwyncm/PILight/README.md

 [Create React App](https://github.com/facebook/create-react-app)  - The web framework used - See READMECRA.md

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-* **Gwyneth C. Morrison** - *Initial work* - [gwyncm](https://github.com/gwyncm)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License